 One of the most interesting details about the end-times is the ten horns of the beast.
-The ten horns are ten kings/ten nations that will form an alliance with the Antichrist to conquer the world and persecute the people of God.
+The ten horns are ten kings/ten nations that will ally with the Antichrist to conquer the world and persecute the people of God.
 Exactly who these ten nations are has been a matter of debate among Christians.
 Here is some of the basic information provided for us:

 2. The Antichrist is pictured as an eleventh horn in Daniel 7:8, 20, 24.
 It is here that the Antichrist is said to rise among them.
-This indicates that the ten kings are contemporaries, and they exist prior to the appearance of the Antichrist.
+This indicates that the ten kings are contemporaries, and they exist before the appearance of the Antichrist.

-3. Daniel 7:8, 20, 24 teach us that the Antichrist will “uproot” three of them as he grows in power.
+3. Daniel 7:8, 20, 24 teaches us that the Antichrist will “uproot” three of them as he grows in power.

 4. The ten kings, according to Revelation 17:12-14, receive power alongside the Antichrist for a very short time (the period of the tribulation).
 The purpose of their existence is to give their power and authority to him.
 This seems to be telling us that they are a major part of the reason why the Antichrist will become so powerful.